 - Buildings were made of brick or stone

 - Windows were rectangular and the same width but height varied between floors

 - Doors were topped with a window, usually separated by a bar or frame

-- External doors often had 6 panels and a fanlight
+- Entrance doors often had 6 panels and a fanlight

 - Chimneys were placed on both sides of the house